Canada's Trudeau says won't back down in dispute with China, urges restraint in Hong Kong

 "We must recognize that China is a growing power and increasingly assertive towards its place in the international order.
 But make no mistake - we will always defend Canadians and Canadian interests," Trudeau said.

 "We have a long history of dealing directly and successfully with larger partners.
-We do not escalate, but we also don't back down," he added.
+We do not escalate, but we also don't back down," he said.

+Speaking in Beijing on Thursday, Chinese Foreign Ministry spokesman Geng Shuang said the problems in the bilateral relationship were totally Canada's responsibility.

+"We urge the Canadian side to reflect upon their mistakes, conscientiously treat China's solemn position and concerns, and release Meng Wanzhou," Geng added, referring to the detained Huawei executive.

 Trudeau, whose Liberal Party faces a federal election in October, is under pressure from the official opposition Conservative Party to take a tougher line on China.